Understanding Service Logs

 The Data Source URL automatically populates with /fbu/uapi/logs/services.
 You can see this highlighted in the image below.

-2. | Click Save. |
+2. | Click Save Component. |

 Searching and Filtering Service Logs

-Because Service Logs store all API calls made at Unqork, finding yours can be difficult.
+Because service logs store all API calls made at Unqork, finding yours can be difficult.
 Thankfully, built-in filtering operators let you customize your search.
 Maybe you only want to query failed calls or find calls made during a certain timeframe.
-Or, maybe you want to narrow your Service Logs down to remote executes only.
+Or, maybe you want to narrow your service logs down to remote executes only.
 The query string can specify the service name, filter conditions, and sorting.

-For example, to return Service Logs for a certain service, you'll enter the following API call into your browser: https://{your-environment}.unqork.io/fbu/uapi/logs/services?serviceName={serviceName}.
+For example, to return service logs for a certain service, you'll enter the following API call into your browser: https://{your-environment}.unqork.io/fbu/uapi/logs/services?serviceName={serviceName}.
+Replace {your-environment} with the name of your Unqork environment.
 Then, you’ll see the response for the service you queried.

 To view your filtering options, go to the following link and scroll to the Filtering operator's table: https://github.com/loris/api-query-params.